 Few rookies have enjoyed such a consistent start to their F1 careers as the Frenchman finished eighth in the drivers’ standings and scored points in every race except two this season.

-The 21-year-old has accumulated 87 in the driver’s standings, just 13 points behind his experienced Force India team-mate Sergio Perez in seventh position.
+The 21-year-old has accumulated 87 points in the driver’s standings, just 13 points behind his experienced Force India team-mate Sergio Perez in seventh position.

 The flying Dutchman endured a mixed campaign, with seven retirements in 14 races, but managed to clinch points in every race that he completed.